-Submissions are now open for Project Briar Rose (working title) from Manawaker Studio, edited by CB Droege.
+Submissions are closed for Project Briar Rose (working title) from Manawaker Studio, edited by CB Droege.
+The page otherwise remains in its most recent state for reference purposes.

 Project Briar Rose is an anthology focused on sci-fi stories about specific character traits.
-This volume will contain short stories only, though we will also accept submissions for cover art.
+This volume will contain short stories only.
+The submission window has been extended due to insufficient submissions in the first round.

 The book will be a sci-fi retelling of the first half of Briar Rose (Sleeping Beauty), as it was told by the Grimm Bros.